vitathemes/notation/readme.txt

 == Copyright ==

-Notation is distributed under the terms of the GNU GPL.
+Wp-Notes is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by